sharifikayvon/astrolore/README.md

 # Astrolore

-This package, given the name of any astrophysical object, finds the nearest source that has been referenced in science fiction.
-There are options to 1) observe the nearest sci-fi source in the [Aladin Sky Atlas](https://aladin.cds.unistra.fr/AladinLite/) and 2) generate a sky plot showing the separation between the input object and nearest sci-fi source.
+This package, given coordinates or the name of any astrophysical object, finds the nearest source that has been referenced in science fiction.
+There are options to 1) observe the nearest sci-fi source in the [Aladin Sky Atlas](https://aladin.cds.unistra.fr/AladinLite/) and 2) generate a sky plot showing the separation between the input object (or coordinates) and nearest sci-fi source.

 ### Installation